Stretching gift amounts

 5. Consider gifts of stock and equities.
 In this historically robust market, many of your donors are likely holding enormously appreciated assets.
 Donating these stocks to their favorite nonprofits can help them avoid costly capital gains taxes.

 6. Bundle together gifts from family members and close friends.
 This makes perfect sense when the purpose of the gift has strong appeal across generations.
-It also opens the door to keep on building the size of an endowment or other project over time.
+It also opens the door to keep on stretching gift amounts of an endowment or other project over time.

 7. Welcome volunteer time to magnify the impact of the cash gift.
 There is a huge connection between the giving of time and money.
 The more the donor gives of one, the more likely they are to give the other.